 How to Wear Casual Summer Dresses Especially When Mom Made It

 My Mom Made It Boutique for Open Shoulder Tops

 Another easy way to start wearing color in an outfit is to carry a colorful purse.
 The advantage of the purse attached to you is that it’s not as obvious as a colorful top!

 Again, I would suggest that you could find any of these colorful objects at a consignment or thrift store.
 That way you don’t have to spend a lot of money on something that you aren’t sure you’ll really wear.

 I truly appreciate all of your support.
 Supporting a blog is easy and free.
 What helps me enormously is to share wherever you can!!
 You can do this by saving an image to your Pinterest board or sharing this post on Facebook.
 Or send this post to your friend, and make sure they sign up for the emails.

 One way I make money from this blog is that some of these links are affiliate links.
-Meaning, if you click a link and make a purchase, Jodie’s Touch of Style gets a small commission at no extra cost to you.
+This means, if you click a link and make a purchase, Jodie’s Touch of Style gets a small commission at no extra cost to you.
 I do appreciate you supporting the brands that make this blog possible!
 I am also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.